 WORLD DAY AGAINST CHILD LABOR: Salesian Missions highlights educational and social programs that combat child labor

 (MissionNewswire) Salesian Missions joins the International Labor Organization and other organizations around the globe in honoring World Day Against Child Labor.
-Launched in 2002, the day focuses attention on the global extent of child labor and the action and efforts needed to eliminate it.
-Each year on June 12, the United Nations, governments, employers’ and workers’ organizations, and civil society, as well as millions of people from around the globe, highlight the plight of child laborers and what can be done to help them.
+Every year since 2002, the day is celebrated on June 12 and brings attention to the global extent of child labor and the action and efforts needed to eliminate it.
+This year also marks the 100th anniversary of the International Labor organization and its support to countries on tackling child labor.

 Children face extensive hardships from being exploited in child labor to being sold by their relatives, often to pay off some debt.
 In the Lake Volta region, it is estimated that there are approximately 21,000 children and teen laborers who have been prevented from attending school.

-Concerned, Salesian missionaries have also launched the Child Protection Center.
-Children come to the Child Protection Center from referrals from other nonprofits and from the police, usually following a complaint.
-The center offers shelter, counseling and education to help children make the transition out of trafficking and into long-term recovery.
-Often arriving at the center injured, with low self-esteem and little hope for the future, many become comfortable and settled into their new surroundings within a few weeks.
+Concerned, Salesian missionaries launched the Child Protection Center.
+Children come to the center through referrals from other nonprofits and from the police, usually following a complaint.
+Offering shelter, counseling and education, the center helps children make the transition out of trafficking and into long-term recovery.
+Participants often arrive injured with low self-esteem and little hope for the future but become comfortable and settled into their new surroundings within a few weeks.

 Academic classes are offered in the morning, after which students are able to participate in group activities with their peers such as theater, music, dance, sports and games.
 Through the program, participants learn life skills, gain confidence and prepare for a happy, healthy future.